eArmada8/ed8_inject/README.md

 5. Any time you are porting a model into game that does not have that model (for example using a CS4 exclusive costume in CS3), you will want to copy the .inf file from the source game to the target game.
 They are in *{CS3 / CS4 / Hajimari folder}*/data/chr/chr/*{character folder}*.
 These should **not** be renamed, but copied as is.

+## Nintendo Switch games

+Run asset_xml_to_nx.py in the same folder with the Windows D3D11 .pkg file, and it will replace asset_D3D11.xml with asset_NX.xml (with all the internal structures changed to match NX entries).
+Then run aa_replace_shaders.py as above step 4.  asset_xml_to_nx.py is dependent on aa_inject_model.py and unpackpkg.py being in the same folder to run.

 ## Tokyo Xanadu eX+
 Use aa - txe inject model.py instead.
 Automatically pulls the required files from the .bra archives for injection.
 Requires txe_file_extract.py and my fork of unpackpkg.py (eArmada/unpackpkg).